 After successful defense (or exemption) and approval by the student's advisory committee and the head of the student's major department (or chair of the intercollegiate faculty, if appropriate), the student must submit his/her thesis in electronic format as a single PDF file.
 The PDF file must be uploaded to the Graduate and Professional School website.
-Additionally, a signed paper approval form with original signatures must be received by the Graduate and Professional School.
+Additionally, a signed approval form must be brought or mailed to the Graduate and Professional School.
 The PDF file and the signed approval form are required by the deadline.